7ninjas/scss-mixins/BEST_PRACTICES.md

 to Grandma's house and not stray from the path.
 The girl promised but soon forgot about her mother's warning.
 That's how she got in troubles.

 With nesting elements story is pretty the same.
 If we nest too much child elements in parent element code will be dirty and messed, so we will have problems while searching for specific class.
 We consider maximum 3 levels of nesting as a good practice.
-To help keep it you should use stylelint for it.
+To help with keeping it clean you should use stylelint.

 Good practice:
 ```scss